How To Sign Up For Medicare At Age 65

 How to Enroll in Medicare, it’s critically important to understand when you should enroll in Medicare because there are applicable penalties if you miss your deadline.
+So, how to apply for Medicare?
 For many people, enrolling in Medicare Part A is automatic.
-Nonetheless, there are a few instances where you may have to enroll manually in Part A and/or Part B during your Initial Enrollment Period.
+Nonetheless, there are a few instances where you may have to register for Medicare manually in Part A and/or Part B during your Initial Enrollment Period.
 Call 844-528-8688 for a free no obligation Medicare consultation.
 Continue reading for details about when and how to sign up for Medicare.

 When You Should Enroll in Medicare